 - Historical Research - Volunteers are researching the history of the Missoula Police Department and produce special presentations as requested.

 Opportunities for internships exist in many areas at the Missoula Police Department.
-We have worked with Sociology, History, Geography and others.
-Areas at the police department include presentations, Ambassadors, crime analysis and Geographic Information Systems and researching department history.
+We have worked with students studying Sociology, History, Geography and other majors.
+Areas at the police department include presentations, crime analysis, Geographic Information Systems (GIS) and researching department history.

 We work with universities to ensure our interns earn college credit.
 A goal of ours is to give interns valuable work experience that can translate to their chosen future career.
 If you are interested in internship possibilities feel free to contact our Volunteer Coordinator.